Attempts to change the state of certain imps’ POWER_EN pin

 ||Don’t require POWER_EN high|

 This function only exists on certain solder-down imps.
-Attempting to call this function on an imp001 card will result in a Squirrel runtime error.
+Attempting to call this function on an imp001 card will cause an exception to be thrown.
 The imp005 module ignores this call.